-Question: Have all of the changes outlined in the annotated T&Cs document been confirmed? at the DAS session last week, there was talk about IF the changes are agreed, then can/how will ROs implement these.
+Question (updated): Have all of the changes outlined in the annotated T&Cs document been confirmed?
+At the DAS session last week, there was talk about IF the changes are agreed, then can/how will ROs implement these.
 This suggests that some of the changes might not be in the final T&Cs when we see those?
 The condition in particular was the ability to give a student with a disability longer time to complete based on their disability meaning they student at a slower rate.

-Answer: The policy statement sets out that all of the changes to the TGCs have been confirmed, but that we are still considering whether it is possible for UKRI to provide a student with additional time to study if they study at a slower pace through the UKRI DSA Framework (see page 48 of the policy statement).
-We are committed to providing an update on this work in April 2025.
+Answer: The policy statement published in January set out that all of the changes to the TGCs have been confirmed, but that we are still considering whether it is possible for UKRI to provide a student with additional time to study if they study at a slower pace through the UKRI DSA Framework (see page 48 of the policy statement).
+In line with the commitment in the policy statement, we provided an update in April 2025.
+This stated that it is not currently possible for us to introduce this change.